remix-run/remix/docs/tutorial/1-installation.md

 npm init remix
 ```

 When it asks which server you want to use, pick "Remix App Server" for this tutorial.
-You'll notice that there are a lot of options, you can learn how to deploy to any server you want in the [../../byos/](Bring Your Own Server) guide.
+You'll notice that there are a lot of options, so you can deploy to any server you want.

 Enough chat, let's go!